timescale/docs/timescaledb/tutorials/time-series-forecast.md

 fit = ExponentialSmoothing(np.asarray(ride_length_train['trip_length']), seasonal_periods = 56, trend = 'add', seasonal = 'add').fit()
 ```

-We use the model that has been trained to make a forecast and compare
+You use the model that has been trained to make a forecast and compare
 with the testing dataset.

 ```python